RobertMCortese/Powershell-Snippets/README.md

 # Powershell-Snippets
 Various Bits of powershell I created for doing work stuff.

+**Query-disabled.ps1**

+Finds accounts disabled in the last 24 hours with a extensionattribute set.

 **CIPC-Remote_install.ps1**

 Copies and installs the Cisco IP Communicator softphone to a client and runs the MSI installer.